londonappbrewery/i-am-poor-android-ShyamantaKalita/README.md

 # i-am-poor-android-ShyamantaKalita
-i-am-poor-android-ShyamantaKalita created by GitHub Classroom
 ![Screenshot](final_screenshoot.png)
+i-am-poor-android-ShyamantaKalita created by GitHub Classroom.
 This was an app challange from London App Brewery Github Classroom.
 This challange was completed as per the guideline.